tumblr/genesis/README.md

 # docker run --privileged=true -v $(pwd)/output:/output genesis-builder
 # ls output
 ```

+> NOTE: the genesis-builder uses livecd-creator which depends on loopback mounts.
+These don't currently (2016-08-25) work with Docker for Mac.
+On linux you should make sure you have at least 2 spare /dev/loop* devices, `losetup -a` will show which ones are busy and `mknod /dev/loop# -m0600 b 7 #` a couple if needed.
+Also you may need to cleanup/free (`losetup -d`) devices after this has run.

 ## Contact
 Please feel free to open issues on GitHub for any feedback or problems you might